 Several student projects presented at past forums have been candidates for drug patents, scientific articles, and the application of new technology and medical techniques.

-Graduate School of Basic Medical Sciences (GSBMS) Graduate Student Research Forum
+Graduate School of Biomedical Sciences (GSBMS) Graduate Student Research Forum

 Held each spring, the Graduate Student Research Forum (GSRF) is an annual, daylong event organized and hosted by the Graduate Student Association (GSA).
 It offers students an opportunity to present their own research orally or by poster to a panel of judges and an audience of their peers and faculty members.